QuentinRa/blog.quentinra.dev/proj/uml/use/index.md

 ![example](images/unknown.png)

-Just as an example but the generalization of "Edit profile" into
+To point out a example of generalization, the generalization of "Edit profile" into

 * "Change avatar"
 * "Change username"
 * "Change description"

-means that you can do either of them like change avatar or change username.
+means that you can do either of them, like change avatar or change username.
 If you got one form changing all of them (or not) then you should use "extends".